kirilenkobm/showali/README.md

 ## Purpose & Disclaimer

 I made `showali` out of pure personal need: a minimalist way to quickly glance at multiple sequence alignments right in my terminal.
 This is _not_ a full-featured MSA suite.
 It does exactly what I needed and nothing more.

-No GUI, no file wrangling—just open & go.
+No GUI, no file wrangling.
+Just open & go.
-If you share that pain, great—here’s a tool for you.
+If you share that pain, here’s a tool for you.

 Contributions and patches are welcome, but please respect the minimalist spirit:
 if you really need heavyweight features, there are plenty of other tools out there.